-The calyx of Held is part of the circuitry that computes interaural level and timing differences to estimate the location of sound sources, which requires precise and reliable transmission of sound evoked activity (Trussell, 1999).
+The calyx of Held is part of the circuitry that computes interaural level and timing differences to estimate the location of sound sources, which requires precise and reliable transmission of sound-evoked activity (Trussell, 1999).
 It is thought to function as an inverting relay, converting excitatory globular bushy cell inputs into similar spike trains in the inhibitory MNTB neurons, which are sent to different brainstem nuclei to enable the comparison of ipsi- and contralateral sound-evoked activity (Oertel, 1999).
 Accordingly, this synapse has a very high safety factor, such that virtually every input spike will produce a postsynaptic EPSC, except during very intense, prolonged stimulation (cf. Fig. 4).
-Reliability and precision of transmission is further maintained by preventing temporal summation of the calyx input into MNTB neurons through expression of low- and highvoltage-activated potassium channels (Brew and Forsythe, 1995).
-This lack of temporal summation means that, due to the frequency-dependent character of synaptic depression, EPSC amplitudes are strongly related to the instantaneous input spike frequency.
+Reliability and precision of transmission is further maintained by preventing temporal summation of the calyx input into MNTB neurons through expression of low- and high-voltage-activated potassium channels (Brew & Forsythe, 1995).
+This lack of temporal summation means that, due to the frequency-dependent character of synaptic depression, EPSP amplitudes are strongly related to the instantaneous input spike frequency.
 In addition, synaptic depression on multiple time scales extends this dependency to the wider input spike train history.
 This form of amplitude coding of input spike train features can potentially lead to, and allow for, further regulation of transmission of sound-evoked activity.
-It has indeed been demonstrated in vivo that the MNTB does not act as a simple relay, but strongly filters incoming spike trains, not transmitting every incoming spike, and improves frequency tuning and phase-locking in its output (Kopp-Scheinpflug et al., 2003).
-Furthermore, the calyx and MNTB neurons are known to receive further inhibitory and neuromodulatory inputs (Oertel, 1999; Schneggenburger and Forsythe, 2006), which can synergistically interact with the EPSC amplitude and membrane properties to shape the MNTB output.
+It has indeed been demonstrated in vivo that the MNTB does not act as a simple relay, but strongly filters incoming spike trains, not transmitting every incoming spike, and improves frequency tuning and phase-locking in its output (Kopp-Scheinpflug et al. 2003).
+Furthermore, the calyx and MNTB neurons are known to receive further inhibitory and neuromodulatory inputs (Oertel, 1999; Schneggenburger & Forsythe, 2006), which can synergistically interact with the EPSC amplitude and membrane properties to shape the MNTB output.
 How precisely these factors interact is so far unclear and an interesting question for future modelling studies.

-A further consequence of the multi-time-scale mechanisms is that the EPSC amplitude remains sensitive to the preceding interspike interval over a very wide range of ISIs or, equivalently, stimulus frequencies.
-When stimulated by Poisson trains of spikes the EPSCs contain information about the preceding interspike intervals, as measured by the Shannon mutual information between EPSC amplitude and ISI (Yang, Hennig, Postlethwaite, Forsythe and Graham; unpublished data).
-High information rates are maintained for mean frequencies ranging from less than 1Hz to several hundred Hertz.
+A further consequence of the multiple time scale mechanisms is that the EPSC amplitude remains sensitive to the preceding interspike interval (ISI) over a very wide range of ISIs or, equivalently, stimulus frequencies.
+When stimulated by Poisson trains of spikes the EPSCs contain information about the preceding ISIs, as measured by the Shannon mutual information between EPSC amplitude and ISI (Z. Yang, M. H. Hennig, M. Postlethwaite, I. D. Forsythe & B. P. Graham; unpublished data).
+High information rates are maintained for mean frequencies ranging from less than 1 Hz to several hundred hertz.
 The different mechanisms contribute most to information transfer over a frequency range determined by their major time constant.